timescale/docs/use-timescale/schema-management/indexing.md

 CREATE INDEX ON conditions (location, time DESC);
 ```

+For more information about the order to use when declaring indexes, see the
+[about indexing][about-index] section.

 If you do not want to create these default indexes, you can set
 `create_default_indexes` to `false` when you run the `create_hypertable` command.
 For example: